EmBWU/EmmasWorldHopperBWU/README.md

 ## Features

-- Automated shop running
+- Automated Hopping of Worlds when Players are nearby
-- Customizable shop selection
-- Detailed shop information display

 ## Getting Started